Child Custody Law in Georgia

 In Georgia, there are four elements considered in the decision-making process.
 Education, religion, medical and extra-curricular activities are all considered by the court and can all be decided jointly, divided between the parents or granted to the primary custodial parent.
 The court usually grants these decisions to the primary custodial parent; however, if the parents can agree to divide these custodial decisions, or prove it is beneficial to the children that one or the other parent has these decisions, then alternate arrangements regarding custodial decisions are acceptable as well.

 The parent who does not receive primary child custody will receive visitation unless they are unfit and there are issues of concern visitation will be granted.
 There is a very high threshold when seeking limited or supervised visitation; the court usually grants standard visitation to one parent which means every other weekend, alternating holidays and a day during non-visitation weeks.
 In my experience, it is much more beneficial for parents to decide amongst themselves how they want to divide their roles with the children.
 This can take the form of equal time or any variation that is equitable and in the best interest of the children.

-Georgia’s child custody and visitation statutes are gender neutral.
-This means there is no such things as father’s rights litigation.
+Georgia’s child custody and visitation statutes are gender- neutral in Georgia.
+This means there are no such things as father’s rights litigation.
 The court looks solely at the best interest of the children.
 Sometimes these interests are obvious because of the lifestyle of a parent and other times they are not; in cases in which these issues are contentious, a guardian ad litem is sometimes appointed to investigate further and represent the interests of the children.
-These issues are never easy, emotionally nor legally, and if you are facing a dispute over child custody or visitation it is highly recommended that you seek legal counsel as soon as possible.
+These issues are never easy, emotionally or legally, and if you are facing a dispute over child custody or visitation it is highly recommended that you seek legal counsel as soon as possible.